fwauters/angular-todolist/README.md

 ## Concept

 Initially I wanted to make an application that allows users to create their own databases.
-But having never worked with Angular before, I chose to start with a personal todolist app to learn how it works.
+But having never worked with Angular before, I chose to start with a personal todolist app to learn how to.

 ## Content